 The blade does not come in a circular plate of steel with carbide teeth right round.
 It is narrow and has carbide blades on one side.
 It falls between wheels that protect you from getting injured.
 The cutting action takes place when the wheels turn.
 The blade on the saw goes downwards toward the table.
 The table saw blade is easy to change.

 Making a rip cut is easy on a band saw.
-You only need the right blade.
-The square edge is not necessarily a prerequisite.
+You only need the right blade, and the square edge is not necessarily a prerequisite.
 You need a straight line that guides you when feeding the workpiece into the blade.

-The saw comes with a sturdy frame that lasts longer.
-It does not compromise the performance of the maximum blade tension.
-The steel frame withstands the pressure that comes with different types of materials.
-It is sturdy and rigid.
+The saw comes with a sturdy frame that lasts longer and does not compromise the performance of the maximum blade tension.
+The steel frame withstands the pressure that comes with different materials, and it is sturdy and rigid.

 It is a mechanism by which power moves from the motor to the blade.
+The iron cast wheels are durable and withstand the pressure of larger blades.
 The wheels need to be sturdy to contain the vibration that comes with the process.
-Blade tracking and proper tires are needed.
-The iron cast wheels are durable and withstand the pressure of larger blades.
+Blade tracking and proper tires are required.

-The motor is like the CPU of a computer.
-That is important before you buy a saw.
-It should be strong enough to withstand the pressure that comes with different types of materials.
-A motor with a cooling system is what I recommend since it is zero tolerance to noise.
+The motor is like a computer’s CPU, essential before buying a saw.
+It should be strong enough to withstand the pressure of different types of materials.
+A motor with a cooling system is what I recommend since it has zero tolerance for noise.
 Mechanically braked motors are safe and efficient as they can stop the machine in 10 seconds.